- Find a Trail

 The Sakatah Singing Hills State Trail runs through a beautiful landscape of farmland, lakes, wetlands, and woods.
 The two anchor towns of Faribault (on the eastern end) and Mankato (to the west) are the trail’s largest and are home to many restaurants and shops.
 In Waterville, near the trail’s midpoint, the trail leaves the former railroad corridor for a short signed detour on city streets.
 Other towns on the route are smaller, but can serve as refreshing rest stops.

 Although the trail is paved for its entire length, conditions vary.
-Rough trail segments exist along the 13.5-mile section between Madison Lake and Waterville.
-In 2012 a 10.5-mile section from Morristown to Faribault was repaved.
+In 2012, a 10.5-mile section from Morristown to Faribault was repaved.
 In the fall of 2015, a section of the trail between County Road 12 and Madison Lake was closed for construction, and the process of milling and repaving this segment began.
 In 2020, a 5-mile section of the trail from Elysian to Waterville was repaved.

 At times, the trail runs immediately adjacent to several large lakes, including Wells Lake, Cannon Lake, Sakatah Lake, Lake Elysian, and Eagle Lake.
 Be sure to stop for an extended rest at Sakatah Lake State Park; the trail runs through the park for 3 miles and the area is a great place to picnic, hike, or swim.
 In Mankato connect directly with the North Minnesota River Trail, which leads to the Red Jacket Trail and its stunning trestle over the Blue Earth River.
 In Faribault, the planned Mill Towns Trail will eventually link the Sakatah Singing Hills State Trail with the existing Cannon Valley Trail.
 The addition of that proposed 20-mile segment from Mankato to Red Wing (the eastern endpoint of the Cannon Valley Trail) would create a trail just shy of 100 miles long on a single converted railroad corridor.